Susie loves working in the field with farmers and other scientists.

 Dr Susie Sprague is studying effective farm management in relation to Blackleg - a plant disease that targets canola crops.

-When you spread margarine on your toast in the morning or cook a stir-fry meal, be thankful for people like Postdoctoral Fellow Dr Susie Sprague.
+When you spread margarine on your toast in the morning or cook a stir-fry meal, be thankful for people like Research scientist Dr Susie Sprague.

 Dr Sprague is investigating possible pests and disease threats to canola in dual-purpose cropping (grain and graze).